How to Promote An Online Course: 13 Best Practices

 If you create quality content as we discuss above, you’ll tick most of Google’s boxes.
 All you’ll have to do is optimize your content so it reaches the largest audience possible.

-This is important.
-SEO is as important as ever.
+For this reason, SEO is as important as ever.
 On your own, you can only reach so many people.
-Even if you have a large social media presence, it’s difficult to get your content in front of them without paying for ads (more on this later).
+Even if you have a large social media presence, it’s difficult to get your content in front of them without paying for ads.

 Google, on the other hand, has the power to drive tens of thousands of people toward your site each month; for FREE, exponentially increasing week on week as your content becomes more popular.

 It’s not to say you should create content solely for SEO purposes, but ALL the content you create should keep SEO in mind.
-We won’t go into the many SEO elements you should consider here (we have some valuable resources for you below), but we will highlight a few key aspects to focus on:
+We won’t go into the many SEO elements you should consider here, but we will highlight a few key aspects to focus on:

 - Keyword Research: use a tool like SEMrush to ensure all your content targets a relevant keyword.
 This single task makes sure all your content has purpose (in the eyes of Google), and also makes sure you create content with your core customer profile in mind.
 Knowing who your audience is helps here, as does knowing your competitors (analyzing your competitor’s keywords is an important SEO tactic).

 - On-Page SEO: on-page SEO refers to optimizing your individual web pages and blog posts to help them rank higher in Google.

 - Off-Page SEO: off-page SEO refers to efforts taken outside of a website to boost search engine rankings, such as link building.
 Link building is the practice of building backlinks to a website to boost search rankings, often using backlink outreach strategies.

 SEO won’t help turn bad content into good content, but it can help you make good content great.
 It has the power to drive thousands of new people to your site each week, introducing them to your world and giving you a chance to turn them into leads.

 Further SEO Resources: